nearform/commentami/packages/commentami-react-components/docs/components.md

 The component acts a React context provider for the `withSidebars` HOC components, therefore it doesn't accept any property and it just renders its children.

-The current SidebarsController react at the following DOM events:
+The current SidebarsController react to the following DOM events:

 * handleClick
 * handleDoubleClick